INFORMSJoC/2023.0247/README.md

 - To run the code, you will need to make sure that you have already installed [Anaconda3](https://www.anaconda.com/).

-The python script "exp.py" and python notebook "exp.ipynb" contain codes for experiments in the main text of the paper, and the files "exp-linesearch.nb" and "exp-linesearch.ipynb" contain codes for experiments in the appendix of the paper.
+The file "exp.py" contains code for experiments in the main text of the paper, and the file "exp-linesearch.ny" contains codes for experiments in the appendix of the paper.

 The following code block is an example for running the Zeroth-order Gradient Descent (ZGD) algorithm on a Łojasiewicz function.